“When it is sown, it grows." - Mark 4v32

 The Word One to One is a resource designed to walk you and a friend through John's Gospel.
 It is designed in a way that anyone can use it.
 Everything you need is contained in the resource - which available as a book to purchase or as a download.

 Richard Cunningham on The importance of One to One

 Rico Tice's introduction to The Word One to One

 Richard Bourgogne on How to use The Word One to One

 Jonathan Carswell on Making the most of The Word One to One

-Uncover provides attractive and accessible discussions for both Luke's gospel and John's gospel.
+Uncover provides attractive and accessible discussions for Mark, Luke and John's gospels.